 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers."
 The pronouncement was issued to clarify the principles for recognizing revenue and to develop a common revenue standard and disclosure requirements for U.S. GAAP and IFRS.
-The pronouncement is effective for reporting period beginning after December 15, 2016.
-The expected adoption method of ASU 2014-09 is being evaluated by the Company and the adoption is not expected to have a significant impact on the Company's consolidated balance sheet or consolidated statement of operations.
+The FASB has approved a one-year deferral of the effective date of ASU 2014-09, such that it will become effective for the annual period beginning after December 15, 2017.
+The Company is evaluating the effect this guidance will have on the Company's consolidated financial statements and related disclosures.
+The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.